RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 ![__results___17_1](https://github.com/user-attachments/assets/1843d015-a2a8-40b6-b421-4c2dbb1dc94a)

-Looking at the rate at which player was making 3s it's not surprising to see PGs, SGs, and SFs shooting at such a high rate but what's more surprising is PFs and Cs catching up with their shorter and quicker counterparts in the 3-point-making department.
+Looking at the rate at which players were making 3s it's not surprising to see PGs, SGs, and SFs shooting at such a high rate but what's more surprising is PFs and Cs catching up with their shorter and quicker counterparts in the 3-point-making department.

 <br>